dev-scripts/prakashbhandari.com.np/content/posts/containerize-your-dotnet-web-application-with-docker.md

 ### Step 4 - Build Docker Image
 To build docker image, you have to run `docker compose build` command.
 This command will take few minutes to pull the dotnet image, install dependencies, copy files, and create app image.
+May be you can skip this step and directly jump tp step 5

 ### Step 5 - Start the containers
 Now, you can run `docker compose up` command.
 This command will start project in the container and